-It’s sweet pickings, as strawberry season opens on the Granite Belt, with the public now invited to visit on-farm to pick their own (picking season now open through summer until May 2019).
+It’s sweet pickings when strawberry season opens on the Granite Belt, with the public invited to visit on-farm to pick their own during the long picking season, from October until end of May.

-Stanthorpe’s Ashbern Farms are throwing open their gates to visitors for their own hands-on experience at a commercial strawberry farm.
+Stanthorpe’s Ashbern Farms throw open their gates to visitors for their own hands-on experience at a commercial strawberry farm.

-“The cold nights and warm days have been ideal for the fruit now being picked, really enhancing the sweetness,” reports Ashbern Farms co-owner Brendon Hoyle.
+“The Granite Belt’s cold nights and warm days are ideal for strawberries and really enhances their sweetness,” says Ashbern Farms co-owner Brendon Hoyle.

 According to Brendon Hoyle, what surprises most on a visit to their strawberry farm is the taste.

 “Strawberries taste so much better at room temperature and even better when they have been in the sun.
 They taste very different when they are straight off the farm and we often we see families where kids have said they don’t like strawberries, but are converted when they have tried the fresh ones,” says Hoyle.

 With a young family themselves, the Hoyles know the joys of sharing the farm experience with kids, insisting…

 “it’s so important for them to see the whole paddock to plate.”
 “Anyone visiting can see the whole growing process, with the tiny little strawberry forming inside the flower and also strawberries where the petals are falling away.”

 Ashbern Farms extend a challenge to visitors to hunt the strawberry patches for the largest strawberry and possibly enter the Hall of Fame for the Ashbern Super Size Strawberries!

 Pictured: Strawberry ice cream made on-farm